For Canadian Students

 Students who are not covered under a Canadian Provincial or Territorial Health Insurance plan, including international students and exchange students, are required to have UHIP coverage.

-For more information about the enrolment process, visit the UHIP portal.
+For more information about the enrolment process, visit the UHIP page on the QUIC website.

 Your UHIP card should be printed and kept accessible as it must be presented to receive medical care at Student Wellness Services, another medical clinic, or hospitals.

 See Price List for Uninsured Services for associated costs.

 If you need documents for the following, these are considered a "third-party request" and are not covered:

 - Government legislation